Blog🧍 Posture

 Forward head posture (FHP) means your head sits in front of your body's center of gravity instead of directly above it.
 This is caused by hours of looking at screens, phones, and laptops.
 The average person's head protrudes 2-3 inches forward of neutral alignment.

-The facial effects are dramatic.
+The facial effects are real.
 FHP compresses the submental area (under the chin), softening the jawline and creating the appearance of a double chin even in lean people.
-It shortens the apparent neck length.
-It pushes the brow ridge backward, making the eyes appear less deep-set.
-And it changes the jaw angle by 3-7 degrees — making even a well-structured jaw appear weaker.
+It shortens the apparent neck length and changes the angle at which the jaw reads from the front and side, so even a well-structured jaw can look weaker.
+These are effects of head position, not of your bone structure.

 The good news: these effects are 100% reversible because they are postural, not structural.
 Correcting FHP literally reverses every negative effect.
 The chin tuck is the primary exercise that does this.